zhichen9/zhichen9.github.io/_pages/miscellaneous.md

 </h1>

 <p class="gallery-intro">
-  Welcome to my gallery!
-Here are a few snapshots from my academic life and personal journey.<br>
+  <em> Welcome to my gallery!
+Here are a few snapshots from my academic life and personal journey.<br> </em>
-  A collection of travel memories — each place tells a story of moments, light, and time.
+  <em> A collection of travel memories — each place tells a story of moments, light, and time. </em>
 </p>

 <nav id="gallery-nav"></nav>